China demands more disclosure on spare parts, repairs from automakers

 Such detailed information would make it easier for third-party repair shops to identify suppliers and source parts directly, Zhang added.

-The new policy, announced in a joint statement from eight government ministries and departments, is the latest in a series of measures China has taken to crack down on price fixing in spare parts and repairs after fining several automakers since 2014 including Daimler AG (DAIGn.DE) and Nissan Motor (7201.T).
+The new policy, announced in a joint statement from eight government ministries and departments, is the latest in a series of measures China has taken to crack down on price fixing in spare parts and repairs after fining several automakers since 2014 including Daimler AG and Nissan Motor.

 Prices of spare parts and repairs in China can often be several times more expensive than other markets.